 c.
 Prohibition of Child Labor and Minimum Age for Employment

-The government had difficulty effectively enforcing the law.
+The government had difficulty effectively enforcing the law prohibiting the worst forms of child labor.
 The government continued to make efforts at the local level to adopt and implement new regulations and policies combatting child labor, as well as expand access to social protection programs.

 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor at www.dol.gov/ilab/reports/child-labor/findings/.